Alex-Hewitt-tech/London-Bike-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/c33b944e-931f-4bcd-a50b-6796f7716c32)
 ## Code Setup
-You can simply download the London Bike Data in the data folder on this repository named 'london_merged.csv' and also download the code named London Bike Cleaning Project.py in the src folder where the source code is.
+You can simply download the London Bike Data in the data folder on this repository named 'london_merged.csv' and also download the code named London_Bike_Cleaning_Project.py in the src folder.
 To use this dataset ensure you have the necessary packages installed, and then read the data into a DataFrame using the command:

 bike_df = pd.read_csv('C:/Users/Alex Hewitt/Downloads/london_merged.csv')